sirisian/ecmascript-types/threading.md

 ## Memory model

 The language stays single-threaded in its semantics *per thread*.
 The engine guarantees memory safety no matter how badly a program races: no torn engine values, no corrupted object storage, no type confusion.
 A data race in your own code produces a stale or surprising *value*, never a corrupted heap and never a crash - races on your data are your problem, races on the engine's data are the engine's problem.

+This is a weaker guarantee than Rust's and a stronger one than C++'s, and the difference is worth stating plainly.
+Rust's ```Send```/```Sync``` prove at compile time that a program has no data races at all: the type system carries the proof, and a racy program does not build.
+This proposal makes no such claim.
+A race here is a bug with a bounded blast radius - a stale value, never a corrupted heap or a crash - which is the position Go and Java take.
+What it offers in place of a proof is a discipline the types express: the ```shared``` modifier marks the state that crosses threads, and mutable shared state is reached through ```Atomics``` or under a ```Lock```.
+A program that keeps to that discipline is race-free; the language enforces memory safety unconditionally but leaves race-*freedom* to the program, because retrofitting ```Send```/```Sync``` onto a shared mutable heap without a borrow checker would make it a different language.

 Plain operations on shared data are **not** automatically atomic.
 A shared ```a += 5``` performed by two threads without synchronization is a data race; the result is one of the values allowed by the relaxed memory model - the same model ECMAScript already defines for ```SharedArrayBuffer``` access - that is, a value that may have missed the other thread's update.
 Reads and writes of a single primitive value don't corrupt the engine, but wide value types and updates that span multiple fields (a record, a composite) can be observed torn or half-applied by another thread.
 Atomicity is obtained exclusively through ```Atomics.*```; there is no implicit "some operations are atomic" rule, because leaving that set undefined would make racing programs unspecifiable and would tax every shared write.